OF ATTENDEES:

 Information on needed equipment and harvesting licenses will be available the coming months.

-The registration fee includes all instruction, a mesh carrying bag, refreshments, and WOW swag.
+The registration fee includes all instruction, an oyster shucking knife, refreshments, and WOW swag.

 We can learn so much from nature with the right teachers sharing their knowledge.
 Thanks to the WOW Instructors for sharing their wealth of experience and know-how.